bencodezen/go-blog/source/_posts/monday-go-meditation-game-62.md

 title: 'Monday Go Meditation: Game 62'
 date: 2014-06-30 07:15:07
 layout: monday-go-meditation
+sgf: 2014.06.30-MGM-62.sgf
 id: 5471
+summary: >
+	<p>About a week ago, there was a bit of discussion about the importance of endgame.
+Now while I would never even begin to propose that endgame is not important or can't make a huge difference, I was saying how I didn't think studying it would serve kyu players as much as say dan players.</p>

+	<p>Ironically, the game featured this week was played shortly after the discussion and happened to feature endgame as the shining star of the game.
+In addition, this game is also a good example of competing moyos and how critical points in shape and boundaries can make a huge difference in the resulting outcome.
+Hope you enjoy this review!</p>
 categories:
 	- Commentaries
 	- Monday Go Meditation